LudwigBoussaroque/DRY_NAM/README.md

 install.packages(c("terra", "lubridate", "tidyr", "phenofit", "parallel"))
 ```

-## License
-This code is under the CC0 1.0 Universal license.
-See [LICENSE](LICENSE) for more details.

 ## Example
 - Define the working directory, where the SWC files are located
 - Select the SWC file(s) from which to extract the features